Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + A. Executive officers may be removed from office by a 2/3 vote of the chapter, a majority vote of the ACB, the Chapter Advisor, or any national officer.

-+ B. Officers removed by those not holding membership as an undergraduate Chapter Member, may be repealed by the fraternity Executive Director or his designee.
++ B. Officers removed by those not holding membership as an undergraduate Chapter Member, may be repealed by the Fraternity Executive Director or his designee.

-+ C. Chairmen and committee men may be removed by the Chapter President, Vice President, or Vice President of Membership Experience following a written statement to the Executive Board noting the inefficiencies of the appointed officer.
++ C. Chairmen and committee members may be removed by the Chapter President, Vice President, or Vice President of Membership Experience following a written statement to the Executive Board noting the inefficiencies of the appointed officer.
 Additionally, the ACB, Chapter Advisor, or any national officer may remove any appointed officer.

 ## Article VIII - Filling Executive Officer Vacancies

 ### Section 1.01 - Executive Board Vacancies

-+ A. After the Executive Board has been notified of any Executive Board vacancy, the Executive Board will create a slate of interested members and present them to the Chapter Within two (2) weeks of the vacancy.
++ A. After the Executive Board has been notified of any Executive Board vacancy, the Executive Board will create a slate of interested candidates and present it to the Chapter within two (2) weeks of the vacancy.

-+ B. Chapter members will then take an anonymous vote following Parliamentary Procedure at the Chapter Meeting preceding the presentation of the potential positions.
++ B. Chapter members will then take an anonymous vote following Parliamentary Procedure at the Chapter Meeting following the presentation of the vacant position(s).

-+ C. The elected Executive officer will be expected to start following Executive Board expectations immediately.
++ C. The elected executive officer will be expected to start following Executive Board expectations immediately.

 ## Article IX - Finances